GluuFederation/docs-casa-prod/docs/source/administration/custom-branding.md

 ### Viewing your changes

 There is no need to restart the application for the changes to take effect.
-However, most static files are cached by browsers, so you will need to clear the browser's cache beforehand.
-The `shift+ctrl+del` combination does the job in most cases.
-Leave the cookies option unchecked, so there is no need to log in after every refresh.

-Alternatively, you can use a private browsing session.
+However, most static files are cached by browsers, so you will need to open a fresh private browsing (incognito) session.

 If you tried the above and still don't see changes, try hitting the resource URL directly in a new browser tab.
 For example, to load the `style.css` file in your browser, visit `https://<host-name>/casa/custom/styles/gluu/style.css`.
-That way, you can determine if your changes are there; if they are not, refresh with **`F5`**.
-If you still get the same content, you are not flushing the cache properly.
-Close all tabs, empty the recent cache and try again.
+That way, you can determine if your changes are there.

 ### Reverting to Default Theme